-She swallowed, her chin falling to rest on her chest.
-She'd forgotten of course, how close he had been, realising only when her forehead bumped against his.
-It caused her to look up in surprise, meet those eyes with such perplexing hues, and realised that they were amber, red, black, gold: everything.
+She swallowed, lowering her head to shield herself from his scrutiny.
+Though she'd forgotten, of course, how close he had been, realising only when her forehead bumped against his.
+She glanced up in surprise, forced to stare into those eyes with such perplexing hues.
+They were amber, red, black, gold: everything.

 "I could never hope to fool you, Vincent."
-She spoke softly, aware of the warmth of her own breathe reflected back at her.
+She spoke softly, though she could feel the warmth of her own breath against her cheek.

 "Don't hold back.
 I learned that mistake, once."
-His breath was on her cheek now, and it caused an involuntary shiver down her spine, that she knew had not escaped him.
+His breath was on her cheek now, and it prompted an involuntary shiver down her spine that she knew had not escaped him.

 Of course, he had to know she loved him.
 He'd been there, through it all; Cloud's death, Marlene starting school, Denzel's illness.
-And his presence had become a blanket for her.
-He always knew what to say to make her open up, to let her release her inner most emotions.
+His presence had become a blanket for her.
+He always knew what to say to make her open up, to allow her to release her inner most emotions.
 He had to know her better than anyone.

 And she had always liked to think she had the best of him.
 He didn't visit Yuffie, or at least, not as frequently, nor for as long.
 He was never comfortable around Cid and Barret; they were boisterous enough for everyone.

-She had taken it in her stride that he had more often recently, come to indulge in her company.
+She had taken it in her stride that he had come to indulge in her company more often of late.
 Never had the possibility occurred to her that she could express what she tried so hard to hide.
 She knew, oh god, she knew how messy it could get, falling for someone so close to her.
 She'd done it once, and promised never again.

-But as she sat perilously perched on the fence, staring silently at him, searching for the words in his whirlwind eyes, it occurred to her that this time, was different.
+But as she sat perched perilously on that fence, staring silently at him, searching for the words in his whirlwind eyes, it occurred to her that this time was different.
 Vincent wasn't just anyone.
 He was a sensitive man, who had enough burdens for the both of them, who understood loss, and suffering, and nightmares.
-Heck, she had sought his council enough on all of them.
+She had sought his council enough on all of them.

 "What do you want me to do, Vincent?"
 She whispered, aware of her lip trembling.
 "You know how I feel."

-"…" it was his turn to glance, away, suddenly epitomising discomfort.
+"…" it was his turn to glance, away, suddenly exuding discomfort of his own.
 "I didn't mean to pressure you."

 As if from nowhere, spots of rain began to fall, cooling her bare skin.
 She gave an involuntary shiver, though she was anything but cold.
 She was in fact, grateful for the rain.

 "You think so?"
 She felt her breath catch in her throat.
-"If I were to tell you that I loved you, you would kiss me and everything would be rosy?"
+She had her chance, this single chance to say it.
+To be honest—the only chance she would ever have.
+"So if I were to tell you that… that I love you, you would kiss me and everything would be just as I dreamed it?"

 He gave in response, a faint smile, his eyes sweeping downwards to her trembling lips.